quixio/quix-samples/nodejs/web-api/README.md

 Note that if you need to work with multiple versions of NodeJS (especially on platforms that only allows installing one version of NodeJS such as rolling release Linux distributions), it is recommended to use [nvm](https://github.com/nvm-sh/nvm) when installing NodeJs.

-Run the following commands on your terminal (e.g. PowerShell on Windows or teminal emulators on macOS or Linux).
+Run the following commands on your terminal (e.g. PowerShell on Windows or terminal emulators on macOS or Linux).

 1. Verify that you have both NodeJs and npm installed: